Bortala Mongol Autonomous Prefecture

+Bortala Mongol Autonomous Prefecture is an autonomous prefecture in the northern Xinjiang, China.
+Its capital is Bole, also known as Bortala.
+It has a population of 475,483 inhabiting an area of 27,000 km2.
+Despite being designated an autonomous area for Mongols in China, only a little over five and a half per cent of Bortala's population is Mongol.

+Etymology

+"Bortala" comes from the Mongolian words boro tala, which mean "brown steppe".

 Geography

 Bortala is located in the southwestern part of the Dzungarian Basin.
 It occupies a V-shaped basin between the Dzungarian Alatau in the northwest and the Borohoro Mountains in the southwest.

 The prefecture borders Kazakhstan to the north and west, and has an international border of 385 km.
 To the east it borders Wusu City and Toli County of Tacheng Prefecture; to the south it borders Nilka County, Yining County, and Huocheng County of Ili Kazakh Autonomous Prefecture.

 The prefecture has two large lakes, Ebi-Nur and Sayram Lake.

 Administrative divisions

 Bortala is divided into two county-level cities, Bole and Alashankou; and two counties: Jinghe County and Wenquan County.
 In addition, it is home to the Fifth Agricultural Division of the Xinjiang Production and Construction Corps and its 11 regiment-level farms / ranches.

 History

 The Tang dynasty created the Shuanghe Protectorate in this area.
 During the Yuan and Ming dynasties, the area was the territory of the Oirats.
 Chahar Mongols were moved here during the Qing dynasty from Kalgan, while Torghuud Oirats moved eastwards from the Volga.

 The People's Republic of China established the autonomous prefecture on July 13, 1954.